Encrypt Mac data with FileVault

 You can use FileVault to encrypt the information on your Mac.
 FileVault encodes the data on your startup disk so that unauthorized users can’t access your information.
 See How does FileVault encryption work?

-Note: If you have an iMac Pro or another model of Mac with an Apple T2 chip, the data on your drive is already encrypted automatically.
+Note: If you have an iMac Pro or another Mac with an Apple T2 Security Chip, the data on your drive is already encrypted automatically.
 However, turning on FileVault provides further protection by requiring your login password to decrypt your data.

 FileVault encryption can’t be used with some highly partitioned disk configurations, such as RAID disk sets.

 Important: After you turn on FileVault and the encryption begins, you can’t turn off FileVault until the initial encryption is complete.
 Encryption can take a long time, depending on the amount of data stored on your computer, but you can continue to use your computer as you normally do.
-Once the encryption process is complete, you can turn off FileVault.
-If you have an iMac Pro or another Mac with an Apple T2 chip, data on your drive is already encrypted automatically, so turning on FileVault won’t take the same amount of time.
+After the encryption process is complete, you can turn off FileVault.
+If you have an iMac Pro or another Mac with a T2 chip, data on your drive is already encrypted automatically, so FileVault takes less time to complete.

 Click Turn On FileVault.